samanthamoss87/thai_massage/README.md

 # Project 4 - Important Notes
-For Project 4, I developed a Thai massage booking system using HTML, CSS, JavaScript, Django, and Bootstrap to create a seamless and interactive user experience.
-The website allows customers to book massage sessions, and cancel their appointments effortlessly.
-Django powers the backend, handling user data, appointments, and admin functionality.
-Bootstrap ensures the site is fully responsive and visually consistent across devices.
+For Project 4, I developed a booking system for a Thai Massage business, using HTML, CSS, JavaScript, Django, and Bootstrap.
+The site/system was designed to create a seamless and interactive user experience.
+The website allows customers to book and cancel appointments effortlessly.
+Django was utilised to powers the backend, handling user data, appointments bookings, deal withand administration functionality.
+Bootstrap ensures the site is fully responsive and visually consistent across various device types.
 Javascript handles sending emails, responsive navbar and time selections.
-This project not only demonstrates my ability to integrate multiple technologies but also provides a practical, real-world solution for managing bookings efficiently.
+This project not only demonstrates my ability to integrate multiple technologies but also provides a practical, real-world solution for managing bookings efficiently for a real business who upon completion/grading for this project, will utilise this booking system and look to have me build on these functionalities in the future.

 # User experience
 ## Goals
 ### Visitor Goals
-- People who want to have best quality thai massage.
+- Visitors who want to have best quality Thai massage can easily understand the range of massage services available .
-- People who have an interest Massage Parlour
+- Visitors who have an interest in massage can identify the service they require and make a appointment/booking.
-- Massage Parlour who want to grow and expand their business.
-- Massage Parlour who are needing help to meet their sales targets.
-- Massage Parlour who are trying to expand the business, grow their business and create new departments.
+- Visitors can manage their bookings, cancel appointments if necessary or make new/additional bookings
+- Visitors can create user accounts easily, login to make, cancel or check any bookings/appointments they may have.
+- Visitors upon making a booking can view their bookings on the booking dashboard
+- Visitors making a booking encounter a message advising their booking was successful with a link to view the bookings Dashboard.
+- Visitors can user the contact form to leave a message for Thai Massage team

 ### User goals are
-- View information easily.
+- View /navigate the site and obtain information easily.
-- Get different types of massages
+- Get information on the different types of massages available
-- Contact the therapist easy with different options of contact
+- Contact the business via a number of different methods, phone, contact us and make a booking
-- Get therapy booking facility
+- Make a booking for a massage treatment
 - Cancel future bookings

 ### Business Goals
-- Display and highlight what we are about.
+- Display and highlight the massage services available
-- Get an understanding about what services we do.
-- Get an understanding about what sectors we specialise in.
+- Get an understanding about the cost and duration of various types of treatment
 - Get people to contact us to get more information.
-- Gain more customers.
+- Gain more customer bookings to grow the businesss.
+- The Massage business would like to grow and expand its business by taking bookings online via my booking portal.
+- The Massage business would like to increase sales when phone lines are busy and by allowing customers to make out of hours bookings.

 ### User Stories